 Ignatius O’Brien was the youngest son of a struggling Cork business family.
 After somewhat unhappy experiences at a Cork Vincentian school and the Catholic Univ…

 This book examines one of the bloodiest epochs in Irish history.
-Part one covers the 16th century, revealing how efforts by the Tudor monarchy to curb the power…
+Part one covers the sixteenth century, revealing how efforts by the Tudor monarchy to curb the …